militaryinvestor/militaryinvestor.github.io/_posts/2022-04-24-Savings-Deposit-Program.md

 hidden: false
 ---

 *Bottom Line Up Front (BLUF):* The Savings Deposit Program (SDP) allows deployed military members to get a guaranteed 10% annual return on their deployed pay (up to $10,000 total).
-To sign up, contact your deployed finance office.

 Today, I want to briefly cover a special program for deployed military members (active duty, and guard/reserves on active orders): the Savings Deposit Program (SDP).
 This program allows you to invest up to 100% of your monthly pay while deployed and receive a **[guaranteed 10% APR return](https://www.dfas.mil/MilitaryMembers/sdp/#:~:text=SDP%20Interest%20compounds%20monthly%20and,accrue%20interest.)** on your investment.